What are the pros and cons of WordPress and Blogger? Which one is a better choice for your blog and why?

 WordPress excels with these and that’s why it’s my preferred blogging platform.
 In the battle of Blogger and WordPress, my clear winner is WordPress.

 Action Point: Consider which of the above items are essential to you personally and which of the two platforms do a better job at things you care about.

 How to install self-hosted WordPress.org

-Self-hosted WordPress needs a domain name and a web server to work.
+Self-hosted WordPress is open source software and it needs a domain name and a web host server to work.

 A domain name is the address people will type to get access to your blog.
 The hosting server is where you’ll store your content making it accessible to anyone in the world.

 Disclosure: This article contains affiliate links.
 This helps support my blog and allows me to continue making guides like this.
 If you click my link and make a purchase, I earn a commission at no additional cost to you.
 I only promote products that I truly believe will be valuable to you.

 Which of the WordPress hosts should you use?
 There are so many capable and affordable hosting providers.

 My blog is hosted on GreenGeeks and they have everything you need for a great WordPress user experience:

 - They specialize in WordPress hosting, have over 10 years of experience and are home to hundreds of thousands of WordPress websites